top of page

 twobrien58

-Kilkenny No. 3: The Mountain Valley War (1978)
+Kilkenny No. 2: A Man Called Trent (1947) and The Mountain Valley War (1978)

-As the story begins, Kilkenny has been living in Idaho for more than a year under his usual alias of “Trent,” trying to escape his reputation as a gunfighter so that he can live in peace as a small-time rancher.
-Left behind, or so he thought, is Nita Riordan, the love of his life, from whom he rode away at the end of The Rider of Lost Creek.
-Trouble has come to Idaho, though, in the form of a rancher named King Bill Hale.
+As the story begins, Kilkenny is ranching back in the hills under his usual alias of “Trent,” trying to escape his reputation as a gunfighter so that he can live in peace.
+Trouble has come, though, in the form of a rancher named King Bill Hale.
 It’s never clear whether “King” is his actual first name or an honorific that reflects his wealth and power, but in any event he has lots of capital and hired guns, and he starts a range war to drive out Kilkenny and his neighbors, whom he refers to as “dirty-necked nesters” and “saddle tramps.”
 And he has a trigger-happy psycho for a son, eager to crank up the violence.

-Still, because we are loyal to Kilkenny and Nita as characters, we look for any new information about them that we can glean from The Mountain Valley War.
-Kilkenny had already built up a tremendous curriculum vitae in L’Amour’s previous books.
+Because we are loyal to Kilkenny and Nita as characters, we look for any new information about them that we can glean from The Mountain Valley War.
 We learned in The Rider of Lost Creek that Kilkenny is “a damn good straight-up bronc rider, and a good hand with a rope.”
-We also learned that he has done some freighting, rode shotgun on a stage, worked as a lumberjack, and has a college education.
-Added to this, in Kilkenny we found out that Kilkenny can track and build a stone house, and in a fight for survival in the desert “there was no trick of white man or savage that he did not know.”
-He was (depending upon which novel you consult) either a dispatch rider for the Union Army in the Civil War (The Rider of Lost Creek), or a leader of troops in combat who finished the war with the rank of Major (Kilkenny).
+We also learned that he has done some freighting, rode shotgun on a stage, worked as a lumberjack, has a college education.
 Now, in The Mountain Valley War, we can continue to round out his resume.
 We learn that “He had been born on the frontier in Dakota, but his father had been killed and he had lived with an uncle in New York and then with an aunt in Virginia.”
 (Missing from this narrative is any mention of Kilkenny’s mother, though in The Rider of Lost Creek we heard that Kilkenny always carried a photograph of his dear old Ma.)
 He’s a boxer too, not just a rough-and-tumble brawler: “During the days when he lived in the East he had learned boxing from Jem Mace, onetime heavyweight champion of the world and one of the cleverest of the old-time fighters.”
-Besides the occupations noted in the previous novels, in The Mountain Valley War we discover that Kilkenny has also done stints as a trapper, a buffalo hunter, a stage driver, the foreman on a cattle ranch, a tie cutter, a track layer, a gambler, a gold prospector, and a miner.
+Besides the occupations noted in The Rider of Lost Creek, in The Mountain Valley War we discover that Kilkenny has also done stints as a trapper, a buffalo hunter, a stage driver, the foreman on a cattle ranch, a tie cutter, a track layer, a gambler, a gold prospector, and a miner.
 Basically, Kilkenny has held just about every job that L’Amour can think of in the old west.

 As for Nita, her age remains indistinct.
 L’Amour told us in The Rider of Lost Creek that Nita was twenty-four.
-That would make her about twenty-six in The Mountain Valley War, though one of the characters guesses that she is “not more than twenty.”
+That would make her twenty-five or twenty-six in The Mountain Valley War, though one of the characters guesses that she is “not more than twenty.”
 Whatever her age, she remains a beguiling siren: “Taller than most women, with a slender yet voluptuous body that made a pulse pound in his throat.”
 And again, “Her black hair fell over her shoulders halfway to her waist.
 He saw the quick rise of her breast under the thin material of the nightgown. . . .
 Her voice was low, and something in the timbre made his muscles tremble . . . .”

-L’Amour also gives us two big fist fights in The Mountain Valley War.
+L’Amour gives us two big fist fights in The Mountain Valley War.
 The first is a barroom brawl between Kilkenny and King Bill Hale.
 It’s entertaining, but indistinguishable from any number of similar brawls in other L’Amour novels.
 L’Amour telegraphs that the fight is coming by telling us a few pages earlier that King Bill has killed two men with his fists, and considers himself invincible.
 Hale knocks Kilkenny to the floor four times, but there is never any doubt about how it will end.

 More satisfying is the fight in Chapter 17, in which Kilkenny wins a prize fight against a professional boxer with the great name of Tombull Turner.
 L’Amour gives this fight a big build-up.
 It’s not enough that Turner outweighs Kilkenny by a good thirty pounds.
 This is David versus Goliath, St. George versus the Dragon.
 Tombull Turner is introduced on page 79 as “big and strong and mean,” the best prize-fighter west of the Mississippi and this side of San Francisco.
 For the next 115 pages L’Amour adds to Turner's fearsome reputation.
 We hear about “the bullet head, the knotted cauliflower ears, the flat nose, and the hard, battered face of the man.”
 Turner is “a mountain of muscle with a jaw like a chunk of granite, deeply set small eyes, his nose flattened by punches, his lips rather thick.
 He could hit with terrific force and could take a punch and keep coming.”
 Nita gets in on the description, too: “I have seen him bend silver dollars in his fingers, and the other evening he squatted beside one of the tables, with dishes and food on it, and he took the corner of the table in his teeth and lifted all four legs off the floor.”
 Are we scared yet?
 When the fight finally comes, L’Amour (who had done some prize fighting himself) does not disappoint, and as a fillip we get a primer on how London prize fight rules work in practice.
 (Here’s a question for Louis L’Amour fans: How many of L’Amour’s novels include a prize fight?
 In addition to The Mountain Valley War, I can think of Lando (1962) and The Man from Skibbereen (1973).
 There must be more.)

 Kilkenny’s allies in his war against Hale include a family of hardscrabble farmers and ranchers named Hatfield, whose patriarch is known as “Parson.”
 The Hatfields represent everything L’Amour likes about the American spirit.
-These worthy yoemen have scraped and scrapped their way out of the Appalachians to make their homestead in the mountains of Idaho.
+These worthy yeoman have scraped and scrapped their way out of the Appalachians to make their homestead in the mountains of Idaho.
 L’Amour repeatedly refers to the Hatfields’ fighting prowess, always mentioning their long Kentucky rifles.
 “Long Kentucky rifle” has a wonderfully elegiac sound, but it also has a specific meaning.
 An internet search tells us that it’s a common name for the long-bore rifle that was a staple of the American army and frontier life for more than a hundred years.

 Speaking of guns, L’Amour gives us quite a disquisition on the use and importance of firearms, through Kilkenny’s voice.
 Here he is, on page 15, giving a rifle to a fourteen-year-old, and throwing in a bit of Second Amendment psuedo-history to boot.
+(The same speech appears in A Man Called Trent, though L’Amour polished and expanded it a bit for The Mountain Valley War.)

 I’m giving you this Sharps.
 She’s an old gun, but she shoots straight.
 I’m not giving this gun to a boy, but to a man, and a man doesn’t ever use a gun unless he has to.
 He never wastes lead shooting carelessly.
 He shoots only when he has to and when he can see what it is he’s shootin’ at.
 This gun is a present with no strings attached except that any man who takes up a gun accepts responsibility for what he does with it.
 Use it to hunt game, for target practice, or in defense of your home or those you love.
 Keep it loaded always.
 A gun’s no good to a man when it’s empty, and if it is settin’ around, people aren’t liable to handle it carelessly.
 They’ll say, ‘That’s Jack Moffat’s gun and it is always loaded.’
 It is the guns people think are empty that cause accidents.
 There’s a clause in the Constitution that says the right of an American to keep and bear arms shall not be abridged.
 The man who put that clause there had just completed a war that they won simply because seven out of every ten Americans had their own rifles and knew how to use them.
 They wanted a man to always be armed to defend his home or his country.